John N. Heiskell: Death and burial

 He died in Little Rock on December 28, 1972.
 He was buried at Mount Holly Cemetery in Little Rock.

 Legacy

 In 1958, Heiskell received the Elijah Parish Lovejoy Award and the honorary degree of LL.D. degree from Colby College.
 In addition, he received honorary degrees from Syracuse University, Columbia University, and the University of Missouri.
 In addition, he received the John Peter Zenger Award and an honorary degree from the University of Arizona.

-Despite his short time in the Senate, Heiskell's long life made him the oldest living former Senator from 1966 until his death, and he was the last Senator to have served in the 1910s.
+Despite his short time in the Senate, Heiskell's long life made him the oldest living former Senator from 1966 until his death.
+He was the last Senator to have served in the 1910s and during the presidencies of William Howard Taft and Woodrow Wilson.